ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_icetea.md

 You can build tests through Arm Mbed CLI.
 For information on using Mbed CLI, please see the [CLI documentation](/docs/development/tools/arm-mbed-cli.html).

 When you build tests for a target and a toolchain, the script discovers the available test cases.
-The required C++ applications are determined from the available test cases and are built in parallel.
+The required C++ applications are determined from the available test cases and build in parallel.

 ##### Building process